Blender Crepes with Lemon Greek Yogurt

 Can you fill crepes ahead of time?

 To serve these, spread a little filling inside the crepe or top the crepe with the filling.
-My kids also love to dip the crepe into the filling.
+My kids also love to dip the crepes into maple syrup, sour cream, or jam.

-These are best when filled just before serving or set up the filling ingredients so everyone can make their own.
+These crepes are best when filled just before serving.
+Or you can also serve the filling ingredients and crepes separately so everyone can make their own.

 - Lemon Ricotta Pancakes